Duncanma/Blog/content/Blog/importance-of-visibility.md

 things, that flashy features often get more attention than critical infrastructure work, or that "they only see a small bit of the work I do".
 All of this is often true, but what are you doing to fix it?
-If you want time to be allocated to focusing on performance work or infrastructure, or whatever you think is important, then make sure people know the impact of previous work in those areas.
-Without visibility into the work being done, it may seem like everything is just doing fine with no work required.
+If you want time to be dedicated to focusing on performance work or infrastructure, or whatever you think is important, then make sure people know the impact of previous work in those areas.
+Without visibility into the work being done, it may seem like everything is just doing fine with no work needed.
 Future plans will continue to ignore these areas, assuming they take no effort and no attention.

 ## It encourages others to focus on impactful work

-Some work, like a new UX feature, are 'self-documenting' as everyone can see the results, but even then, it is important to explain the impact of the work.
-If you want the company (or team) to focus on the most right things, then make sure they are aware of what that is.
+Some work, like a new UX feature, is 'self-documenting' as everyone can see the results, but even then, it is important to explain the impact of the work.
+If you want the company (or team) to focus on the right things, then make sure they are aware of what that is.
 By building a habit and a culture around the impact of work, we can avoid a situation where critical work is avoided because it is less visible and less